suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 The "R" column indicates whether the cipher suite is Recommended:

 * Y: Indicates that the IETF has consensus that the item is RECOMMENDED.
-Requries Standard Action as defined {{!RFC8126}}.
+Requires Standard Action as defined {{!RFC8126}}.

 * N: Indicates the IETF has made no statement about the suitability of the associated mechanism.
 Requires First Come First Serve as defined in {{!RFC8126}}.

 * D: Indicates that the item is discouraged and SHOULD NOT be used.
-Requirest Standard Action or IESG Approval as defined in
+Requires Standard Action or IESG Approval as defined in
      {{!RFC8126}}.

 Cipher suite values are 2-byte big-endian integers.
 The algorithms are